 You must add the sync module first.
 This can easily be done by scanning the QR code, or you could manually enter it.
 Then you add your cameras by using the same process.

-The app has a toggle switch that will arm the cameras, and this will then turn on the motion detection.
+The app has a toggle switch that will arm the cameras, and this will then turn on motion detection.
 Once the motion detection has now been turned on, the cameras will then start to send you alerts and 5-second clips.

 If you have other preferences, you can increase the clip length to up to 60 seconds.
-Though if you go that long, this would have a negative effect on the battery life.
+Though if you go that long, this would have a negative effect on battery life.
 I have set mine to 10 seconds clips currently, and they are working perfectly well.

 The app also allows you to set other options for motion triggering.
-I find this to be very helpful for an outdoor camera as there are many environmental things which can set off alerts.
+I find this to be very helpful for an outdoor camera as there are many environmental things that can set off alerts.
 Birds are flying around, cats walking close by, shadows, and leaves falling on the ground, constant rain and even snow can trigger alerts.

 The beauty of this app is that you can tweak the settings so that you reduce the number of false positives.
 I have effectively done this myself.

 The Blink cameras two ‘AA’ batteries lifespan was extremely superior compared to that of the Arlo Pro’s rechargeable batteries.
-Though Blink claim on their website that you can get two years of battery life.
+Though Blink claims on their website that you can get two years of battery life.
 The trick however from what I have read is that you must use Energizer lithium batteries.

 As you may have noticed, battery life goes quicker when in cold weather.
 So it is very imperative that these performed better than the other at the very least.
 I have used the same set of batteries in both of my smart cameras for the five months of coldest weather that we have here in New England.